 As of OTP 23, a new process group implementation pg is introduced. pg is similar to pg2, but with much better scalability properties.
-The API and behaviour is however not compatible.
+However, the API and behavior are not compatible.

 pg2 is now deprecated and has also been scheduled for removal in OTP 24.